Scariest ‘Magandang Gabi, Bayan’ Stories That Will Send Chills Down Your Spine

 Definitely one of the scariest Halloween stories the show has ever told, “Multo sa Dormitoryo” [Ghost at the Dormitory] is about sightings of different yet equally terrifying apparitions around an old dormitory in Baguio City.
 One student even shares details about that one night where a spirit of an old lady visited her in her room and climbed on top of her, leaving her haunted for life.

 Multo sa Manila Film Center

-If there’s something a good number of Manileños would agree on, it’s that Manila Film Center is definitely haunted and is home to spirits of the deceased who are seemingly seeking justice.
+Manila Film Center is definitely one of the most haunted places in Manila that a lot of people agree on.
+It is said to be a home to spirits of the deceased who are seemingly seeking justice.